chrisbu/dart_markdown_server/README.md

 From the command line, which serves both markdown and non markdown files

     dart markdown_server.dart -h 127.0.0.1 -p 8080 -r /path/to/serve/

+### Note:

+YMMV on windows, due to http://dartbug.com/5559